 This is the golden rule whenever you’re trying to save money.
 If you do your shopping last-minute, it’s far more likely that you’ll throw things you don’t really need into the trolley.
-Carefully plan what you’re going to serve on the day, and write out a detailed shopping list.
-When you’re in the supermarket, make sure to stick to the list and try not to get sidetracked by tempting offers.
+Carefully plan what you’re going to serve on the day, how many portions are required, and write out a detailed shopping list.
+When you’re in the supermarket, make sure to stick to the list and try not to get sidetracked by tempting offers or tasty treats.

 Use a Price Comparison Website